 The options are endless, you just have to find your favorite combination.

-It is a classic Romanian bread that I grew up with and I like to make it quite often.
-When my mind goes blank and I lack ideas, I go for this sweet bread.
+It is a classic Romanian bread that I grew up with, and I like to make it quite often.
+When my mind goes blank, and I lack ideas, I go for this sweet bread.

 The bread will rise only because of the air that we incorporated into the egg whites.

-It might sound odd, but in the past, people did not have baking powder or baking soda available all the time, so a lot of the work was done by the strong arms of the baker who would beat the heck out of these egg whites to obtain a fluffy final product.
+In the past, people did not have baking powder or baking soda available all the time, so a lot of the work was done by the strong arms of the baker who would beat the heck out of these egg whites to obtain a fluffy final product.